CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 ## How does the Early Adopter Program work?

 1. We’ll start with a scheduled kick-off call.
-2. Every 2 weeks you’ll complete 1 of 5 total test scenarios.
+2. Every 2 weeks you’ll complete 1 of 5 total Test Scenarios.
-3. You’ll join scheduled office hours to share feedback and ask questions about each test scenario.
+3. You’ll join scheduled office hours to share feedback and ask questions about each Test Scenario.
 4. We’ll record and share office hours sessions for reference.
-Those who can’t attend will complete a short survey to share their feedback on the test scenario.
+Those who can’t attend will complete a short survey to share their feedback on the Test Scenario.

 ## How do I get started?